storj/storj/docs/design/garbage-collection.md

 - When a repair is issued and a storage node is removed from the pointer

 **Delete**
 1. When a delete object command is issued, the uplink retrieves the list of segments for this object, and Delete is called on each segment.
 2. A delete segment request is sent to the satellite.
 3. The satellite deletes the segment and sends the order limits for deleting the segment on known online storage nodes.
 4. A delete piece request is sent by the uplink to the corresponding storage node for each addressed order limit.

 ## Design
 ### Deletion Process
 - The uplink should send a “DataDeletionReport” to the satellite with the list of pieces and corresponding storage nodes it has been unable to delete
 - The satellite responds with a message indicating if there are still *k* nodes detaining pieces of the segment.
 If there are, the delete process has failed.
 - The satellite keeps track of pieces and corresponding storage nodes by creating a new bloom filter for every storage node.
-    - The satellite creates the in-memory bloom filters using storage node IDs and pieceIDs gotten from the pointerdb.
+    - The satellite creates the in-memory bloom filters using storage node IDs and piece IDs gotten from the pointerdb.
     - As an early implementation, this bloom filter creation process can be integrated with the data repair checker loop that periodically accesses the pointerdb.
 This will lessen pointerdb overhead vs. creating a new process.
 - The satellite periodically pushes a bloom filter (or cuckoo filter) containing the list of piece IDs for the storage node to delete.
     - If the storage node misses the push because it's offline, it will just miss that GC cycle and catch the next one.